-Zymeworks’ lead product candidate, ZW25, is a HER2-targeted bispecific antibody developed using Zymeworks proprietary Azymetric™ platform.
-ZW25 is currently being evaluated in global Phase 1 and Phase 2 clinical trials as a best-in-class treatment for patients with HER2-expressing cancers, including biliary tract, gastroesophageal adenocarcinomas, breast, and other tumor types.
+Zymeworks’ lead product candidate, zanidatamab, is a HER2-targeted bispecific antibody developed using Zymeworks proprietary Azymetric™ platform.
+Zanidatamab is currently being evaluated in global Phase 1, Phase 2 and pivotal clinical trials as a best-in-class treatment for patients with HER2-expressing cancers, including biliary tract, gastroesophageal adenocarcinomas, breast, and other tumor types.
 Zymeworks’ second candidate, ZW49, is a HER2-targeted antibody drug conjugate (ADC) developed using Zymeworks’ proprietary Azymetric™ and ZymeLink™ platforms.
 ZW49 is currently being evaluated in a Phase 1 clinical trial as a treatment for patients with HER2-expressing cancers.

 Zymeworks is also advancing a deep pipeline of preclinical product candidates and discovery-stage programs in oncology (including immuno-oncology agents) and other therapeutic areas.
 In addition to Zymeworks’ wholly owned pipeline, its therapeutic platforms have been further leveraged through strategic partnerships with global biopharmaceutical companies.

 Dr. Tehrani is one of our co-founders and has served as our President and Chief Executive Officer and as a member of our Board of Directors since the Company’s inception in September 2003.
 He has been an integral part of many of our corporate achievements including raising seed and angel financing and overseeing our technical operations and patent filings.
 Dr. Tehrani holds both Bachelor’s and Master’s of Science degrees in Biochemistry from the University of Massachusetts, and has a Doctoral degree in Microbiology and Immunology from the University of British Columbia.
 While completing his Ph.D. degree he co-founded the Student Biotechnology Network, for which he received the UBC Faculty of Science Achievement Award for Outstanding Leadership in 2002.
-Dr. Tehrani has served as a board director for the Student Biotechnology Network, CQDM, LifeSciences British Columbia, on the MITACS Industrial Advisory Board, and on BIOTECanada’s Industrial and Environmental Committee.
-He was a Council Member on British Columbia’s Premier’s Technology Council from 2016 to 2018.
-Currently, he is a member of the board of directors of Creatus Biosciences Inc.
+Dr. Tehrani is a member of the board of directors at Creatus Biosciences Inc. and BIOTECanada and has served as a board director for the Student Biotechnology Network, CQDM, LifeSciences British Columbia, and on the MITACS Industrial Advisory Board.
+He was also a member of British Columbia’s Premier’s Technology Council from 2016 to 2018.

 Dr. Polverino joined Zymeworks in September 2018 and currently serves as our Executive Vice President, Early Development and Chief Scientific Officer.
 Prior to joining Zymeworks, from 2015 until 2018, Dr. Polverino was at Kite Pharma, Inc., which was acquired by Gilead Sciences, Inc. in 2017.
 While at Kite, he served as the interim Chief Scientific Officer and, before that, as Vice President of Research.
 During his tenure, Yescarta®, Kite’s lead chimeric antigen receptor (CAR)-T cell therapy, was approved for relapsed or refractory B cell lymphoma, and multiple programs were advanced to the clinic.
 Dr. Polverino also assembled an innovative chimeric antigen receptor discovery and development team.
 Prior to Kite, he was at Amgen Inc. from 1994 to 2014, serving in a number of research leadership roles of increasing responsibility.
 While at Amgen he managed and advanced numerous research programs utilizing multiple therapeutic modalities, including immunotherapy, oncolytic viruses, bispecific antibodies, antibody-drug conjugates, and small molecules.
 He also played a key role in the development of over 12 novel antigens for antibody therapeutics.
 Dr. Polverino has served as a member of the board of directors of BrainStorm Cell Therapeutics Inc. since February 2018.
 Dr. Polverino earned his undergraduate degree in pharmacology from Adelaide University and his Ph.D. in biochemistry from Flinders University, both in Adelaide, Australia.